sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

-3. Take a moment to read through the help document of the deforest tool.
-In the next part we will explain in more detail some of the parameters.<<<where is this?
-I see a help tab at the top as well as a location for full documentation...>>>
+1. Once you hae successfully set up the tool, take a moment to read through the help document of the deforest tool that is output below the Jupyter notebook cell you just ran.
+In the next part we will explain in more detail some of the parameters.